TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 # Flow Fields, Painting with Math

 This article is going to go over flow fields!
-A really fun and intresting concept used in computer graphics, genrative art and fluid mechanics.
-Flow fields can be used in so many creative way's a webiste background, for a card or maybe for Ilistrating a simple image?
+A really fun and interesting concept used in computer graphics, generative art and fluid mechanics.
+Flow fields can be used in so many creative ways a website background, for a card or maybe for illustrating a simple image?
-By the end you will(hopfully) have your own flow field to work with while also understanding how it works and how to dive deeper if you want.
-And of course all with diagrams cool imagary and a live example at the end.
+By the end you will (hopefully) have your own flow field to work with while also understanding how it works and how to dive deeper if you want.
+And of course all with diagrams, cool imagery and a live example at the end.

 ## Flow fields the idea

 But what is a flow field?
-Well young padawan it's is a method for drawing lines using vector's more spefically a field of vector's.
-When we draw lines through the field each vector bellow it pushes it around forming a shape.
-Like a pen over a piece of paper that's being pushed around before it reaches it's destination.
-That is then repeated over and over until we have drawn the shape of the vector feild with the curved lines.
-The result can be something like the image shown bellow.
+Well young padawan, it is a method for drawing lines using vectors, more specifically a field of vectors.
+When we draw lines through the field, each vector below it pushes it around, forming a shape.
+Like a pen over a piece of paper that's being pushed around before it reaches its destination.
+That is then repeated over and over until we have drawn the shape of the vector field with the curved lines.
+The result can be something like the image shown below.

 ![Image description](/scriptorium/flowArticle/flow1.webp)

-This uses a smooth water like vector feild.
-The entire idea is switching out the program that form's the vector fields or the curve coloring to create a image.
-You can even form proper shape's like animales or face's.
+This uses a smooth water-like vector field.
+The entire idea is switching out the program that forms the vector fields or the curve coloring to create an image.
+You can even form proper shapes like animals or faces.

 ## Step's to build

-First let's define the stage's I will use to build a flow field.
-First we will build a grid like graphing paper, provding each cell a vector and finally actually drawing a curved line.
-Each stage's is equaly important in creating the final result.
+First let's define the stages we will use to build a flow field.
+First we will build a grid like graphing paper, providing each cell a vector and finally actually drawing a curved line.
+Each stage is equally important in creating the final result.

 ### Grid

-Here we first start by creating a grid again imagine something like graphing paper.
-And each cell in this grid hold's three value's a x and y location along with a vector.
-Think of the vector like a arrow pointing in a direction while the x and y are the cell's center.
+Here we first start by creating a grid again, imagine something like graphing paper.
+And each cell in this grid holds three values: an x and y location along with a vector.
+Think of the vector like an arrow pointing in a direction while the x and y are the cell's center.
-This grid act's as a map when we draw our curve's so we can find a vector bellow any point.
+This grid acts as a map when we draw our curves so we can find a vector below any point.

 ### Grid vector's and perlin noise

-The next is filling the grid we just created with the vector's.
-Now there are many way's to do this but here we are going to use [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).
-This allow's us to get random number's or in our case vector's that are less well... random.
-The idea is the number's that are generated are more gradual no huge jump which will create very cohesive and smooth wave like patern's.
+The next step is filling the grid we just created with the vectors.
+Now there are many ways to do this, but here we are going to use [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).
+This allows us to get random numbers, or in our case vectors, that are less... well, random.
+The idea is the numbers that are generated are more gradual no huge jumps which will create very cohesive and smooth wave like patterns.

 ### Curve's

-And that last step is drawing the line's accross the grid.
-The idea behind this is the line curve's according to the vector of the cell beneath it.
+And the last step is drawing the lines across the grid.
+The idea behind this is the line curves according to the vector of the cell beneath it.
 We can then control how long the lines are and how they are colored.
-For example making shorter line's darker while longer line's are lighter adding depth.
-This step bring's the field we made in the second step to life.
-Like the image above!
+For example, making shorter lines darker while longer lines are lighter, adding depth.
+This step brings the field we made in the second step to life like the image above!

 ## Creating our grid

-Ok now for the fun stuff.
-To make our grid we need to divide our window into row's and column.
+Ok, now for the fun stuff.
+To make our grid we need to divide our window into rows and columns.
 But!
-Before that we need to define our resolution otherwise known as the width and height of each cell in our grid.
-Then after defining that we divide it by the legnth and height of our window.
+Before that we need to define our resolution, otherwise known as the width and height of each cell in our grid.
+Then, after defining that, we divide it by the length and height of our window.
-This will get how many cell's we need based on our window demmensions.
-Here is the function I am using for getting the row and collumn count.
+This will give us how many cells we need based on our window dimensions.
+Here is the function I am using for getting the row and column count.

 ```javascript
 //What